signaldatascience/R-curriculum/day01/day1.md

 * Load the packages `car`, `ggplot2`, and `GGally`.
 Set `df = UN`.

 * You can print out `df` by just typing `df` into the console, but you can also get a nice GUI for looking at data frames by running `View(df)` (case-sensitive).
 Does anything stand out to you?
-Think about three questions you'd like to answer with this data and write them down for later as comments in the R file.
+If there are any questions you'd like to answer with this data, write them down as comments in your R file.

 * Packages in R are extensively documented online.
-Figure out where to look for official documentation in the `car` package to read about what the `UN` data actually is.
+Look at the [reference manual](https://cran.r-project.org/web/packages/car/) for the `car` package to read about the `UN` data.

 ### Viewing correlations and cleaning data ###

-* We'd like to know the correlation between GDP and infant mortality, so use the `cor()` function on the data frame.
+* Use the `cor()` function on the data frame to find the correlation between infant mortality and GDP.
 What's wrong, and why is this happening?
-Look in the documentation for `cor()` to figure out how to tell the function to ignore invalid entries.
+Look in the documentation for `cor()` to figure out how to tell the function to ignore entries with missing values.

 * For readability, multiply the correlation matrix by 100 and `round()` it to whole numbers.
-Wrap all of this (including the above bullet point) into a function, `cor2`, which outputs a correlation matrix ignoring invalid entries with rounded whole numbers.
+Wrap all of this (including the above bullet point) into a function, `cor2`, which outputs a correlation matrix (ignoring entries with missing values) with rounded whole numbers.

-* Instead of making the functions we use all individually handle missing values (`NA`s), we can create a new data frame with incomplete rows excluded.
-Type `?na.fail` and read the documentation on `NA`-related functions; find one appropriate for the job and use it to make `df2`, a new data frame that only has the complete rows of `df`.
+Instead of making each function we use handle missing values (`NA`s), we can create a new data frame with incomplete rows excluded.

+* Type `?na.fail` and read the documentation on `NA`-related functions; find one appropriate for the job and use it to make `df2`, a new data frame excluding rows containing missing values.

 ### Visualizing distributions ###

 We'll now start doing some transformations of the data, leading up to statistical analysis!

-* Use the `ggpairs()` function (from the `GGally` package).
-What do you notice about the distributions of GDP and infant mortality?
-Figure out how to take a log transformation of the data and assign it to `ldf`, and examine it with `ggpairs()`.
-Note the differences, and reflect on the appropriateness of a linear model for the untransformed vs. transformed data.
+* Use the `ggpairs()` function (from the `GGally` package) on the data frame.

+	* What do you notice about the distributions of GDP and infant mortality?

+	* Figure out how to take a log transformation of the data and assign it to `ldf`, and examine it with `ggpairs()`.

+	* Note the differences, and reflect on the appropriateness of a linear model for the untransformed vs. transformed data.

 * Run the line starting with `ggplot...` to plot a scatterplot of the data in `ldf` along with a linear fit of infant mortality to GDP.

-What happens when you remove the `method` argument in `geom_smooth()`?
-Look at the documentation for `geom_smooth()` and determine what method it defaults to; find the documentation online, read about it, and explicitly call it in the `method` argument instead of `"lm"`.
+	* What happens when you remove the `method` argument in `geom_smooth()`?

+	* Look at the documentation for `geom_smooth()` and determine what method it defaults to.

+	* Find the documentation online for that method, **briefly** read about it, and explicitly call it in the `method` argument instead of `"lm"`.
 How good of an approximation is a linear model?

 ### Running linear regressions ###

-A [residual](https://en.wikipedia.org/wiki/Residual_(numerical_analysis)) is a fancy word for prediction error; it's basically the difference given by `actual - predicted`.

-Why is this important?
-By fitting a model to our data and looking at the residuals, we can visually inspect the results for evidence of [heteroskedasticity](https://en.wikipedia.org/wiki/Heteroscedasticity#Fixes).
-One of the [assumptions of linear regression](https://en.wikipedia.org/wiki/Linear_regression#Assumptions) is that the variances of the distributions from which the response variables are drawn have the same variance.
-If that's the case, then we shouldn't really see much structure in the plot of the residuals, so seeing structure in the plot of residuals is a warning sign that our model isn't working.
-For example, compare the top and bottom plots [here](https://upload.wikimedia.org/wikipedia/en/thumb/5/5d/Hsked_residual_compare.svg/630px-Hsked_residual_compare.svg.png) (top has structure, bottom doesn't).

 Take a look at the linked pages---just skim the sections to which I've linked directly.

-* Run the lines that use the `lm` command to generate linear fits of infant mortality against GDP.
-You can type e.g. `linear_fit` and `summary(linear_fit)` in the console to get a summary of the results.
+Run the lines that use the `lm` command to generate linear fits of infant mortality against GDP.
+You can type `linear_fit` and `summary(linear_fit)` in the console to get summaries of the results.

 You'll note that the `summary()` command will print out a statistic denoted **Adjusted R-squared**, which can be interpreted as the *proportion of variance in the target variable explained by the predictors*.
 Take a look at [StackExchange](http://stats.stackexchange.com/questions/48703/what-is-the-adjusted-r-squared-formula-in-lm-in-r-and-how-should-it-be-interpret) to briefly see how this statistic is calculated.
 In general, higher is better.

+### Looking at the residuals ###

+A [residual](https://en.wikipedia.org/wiki/Residual_(numerical_analysis)) is a fancy word for prediction error; it's the difference given by `actual - predicted`.

 * Run the first `qplot` command, which plots the residuals (`actual - predicted` values) of the simple linear fit.
 Is there evidence of heteroskedasticity?

-Run the second `qplot` command, which plots the residuals of the linear fit of the log-transformed data.
+* Run the second `qplot` command, which plots the residuals of the linear fit of the log-transformed data.
 Is the log-log transformation an improvement?
 Why or why not?

+Why is this important?
+By fitting a model to our data and looking at the residuals, we can visually inspect the results for evidence of [heteroskedasticity](https://en.wikipedia.org/wiki/Heteroscedasticity#Fixes).

+One of the [assumptions of linear regression](https://en.wikipedia.org/wiki/Linear_regression#Assumptions) is that the variances of the distributions from which the errors are drawn have the same variance.
+If that's the case, then we shouldn't really see much structure in the plot of the residuals, so seeing structure in the plot of residuals is a warning sign that our model isn't working.
+For example, compare the top and bottom plots [here](https://upload.wikimedia.org/wikipedia/en/thumb/5/5d/Hsked_residual_compare.svg/630px-Hsked_residual_compare.svg.png) (top has structure, bottom doesn't).

 * Using the documentation and experimenting in the console, make sure you understand what `df$infant.mortality - exp(fitted(loglog_fit))` does.